 “The great unsung hero of jazz guitar in New York City…an economy of notes and laser-like purpose define Saul “Zeb” Rubin” – Lucid Culture

 Although his career has taken him around the world, guitarist Saul Rubin occupies a unique place in New York jazz as a musician, producer, impresario and personality.
-A regular member of Roy Hargrove’s Big Band and for decades, a beloved member of the NYC Jazz scene, Rubin has shared the stage and studio with artists as diverse as Sonny Rollins, Kirk Lightsey, Victor Lewis, Jonathan Batiste, Bob Cranshaw, Gregory Porter, Renee Fleming, John Hicks, Johnny O’Neal, Hank Jones, Frank Wess, Candido, Winard Harper, Larry Willis, Eric Revis, Sherman Irby, Thomas Chapin, Lew Soloff, and countless others.
+A regular member of Roy Hargrove’s Big Band and for decades, a beloved member of the NYC Jazz scene, Rubin has shared the stage and studio with artists as diverse as Sonny Rollins, Kirk Lightsey, Jimmy Heath, Victor Lewis, Sullivan Fortner, Jonathan Batiste, Bob Cranshaw, Sammy Figueroa, Gregory Porter, John Hicks, Renee Fleming, Johnny O’Neal, Hank Jones, Frank Wess, Candido, Winard Harper, Larry Willis, Eric Revis, Sherman Irby, Thomas Chapin, Lew Soloff, and countless others.

 Whether writing the charts Roy Hargrove’s Big Band, producing countless recordings or live shows, or running his infamous long- running weekly Jazz Vocalist Series at ZEB’S performance space, the guitarist has single-handedly played host to many of the world’s greatest jazz artists.
 Featured on Sonny Rollins’ Road Shows Vol. 4: Holding The Stage (where Rubin plays in duo with Sonny) plus his own The Saul Rubin Quartet (2004) featuring John Hicks, Gerald Cannon and Montez Coleman & and Saul Rubin: The Zebtet (Red Records, 2015), featuring Stacy Dillard, Johnny O’Neal and Fabio Morgera.